Well, it happened. Trust me, it’s a mistake you never want to make.

 I looked at our phone, and debated if I should activate the data plan (more expensive since it was a German phone and we’d be roaming).
 Ugh.
 DECISIONS!
 Instead, Jared insisted we should drive on to our next destination.
 I wasn’t so confident.
 He started on his way, and I immediately grabbed the GPS and started trying to track down auto repair places along our route.
 I found one and insisted me MUST go there immediately.
 He relented, and became very annoyed when the seemingly nearby (on the map) repair shop was up a lot of windy roads in a residential area.
 Jared kept saying, “It’s going to be fine.
 I don’t think it will hurt the car.
 We don’t need a repair place.”

 We arrived at the shop Jared was smugly happy to see they were closed.
 It was the early evening, so it was understandable that the repair place would be closed and we knew we’d be out of luck anywhere else, too.
+The most skilled diesel service mechanic is available for hire.

 So—we pressed on.
 For awhile, that is.
 About 30 minutes from Innsbruck (not counting the extra time we spent trying to find the auto repair) the car began to chug.
 Chug-a-chug-a-CHUG.
 Oh, crap.